PhilDL/remix-gospel-stack/README.md

 ![The Remix Gospel Stack](https://repository-images.githubusercontent.com/533426847/134e6276-a6a8-41f1-94d3-f6dcb8f58b5f)

-This stack his is a Monorepo powered by Turborepo that contains a Remix App.
-Unfortunately due to the fact that `pnpx create-remix` cli replace the `"*"` in your package.json it messes up the monorepo workspace package references by replacing them to the current Remix version.
-So for now you will have to:
+Remix TypeScript monorepo with Turborepo pipelines, Prisma, PostgreSQL, Docker deploy to Fly.io, pnpm, TailwindCSS and Tsyringe for DI.

 ```
 git clone git@github.com:PhilDL/remix-gospel-stack.git
 cd remix-gospel-stack
 ```

+> :minidisc: Unfortunately due to the fact that `pnpx create-remix` cli replace the `"*"` in your package.json, it messes up the monorepo workspace package references by replacing them to the current Remix version, meaning that **you can't** use this template with `create-remix` and the `--template` flag.
+So for now you will have to clone and install.

 ## What's in the stack

 This stack is a Remix oriented Monorepo powered by turborepo abd [pnpm workspaces](https://pnpm.io/workspaces).
 Containing a ready-to-deploy Remix App on [fly.io](https://fly.io) via the building of a Docker container.

-> :warning: **The Package uses Typescript and pnpm as the package manager of choice.**: This means that it doesn't work with yarn, npm and with pure JavaScript.
+*This Package **uses `pnpm` as the package manager** of choice to manage workspaces.
+It may work with `yarn` and `npm` if you put the workspace definitions in the package.json file but there is no guarantee.*

 ### Monorepo architecture powered by [Turborepo](https://turborepo.org/) and pnpm workspaces:
 - `apps` Folder containing the applications